Azure/terraform-azurerm-caf-enterprise-scale/README.md

 - [Management Resources](#management-resources)
 - [Connectivity Resources](#connectivity-resources)
 - [Identity Resources](#identity-resources)

+These resources can be deployed to multiple Subscriptions by setting the [Provider Configuration][wiki_provider_configuration] on the module block.

 The following sections outline the different resource types deployed and managed by this module, depending on the configuration options specified.